ASIST Applied Suicide Intervention Skills Training

 Each participant will receive a workbook, wallet card, and stickers, along with a Certificate upon completing the workshop.

 Although safeTALK and ASIST are separate programs, they are designed to complement each other.
 The two-day ASIST workshop provides skills to intervene with someone at risk, working with them to help them feel less overwhelmed and suicidal.
 Perhaps most importantly, the ASIST model also involves creating a safety plan to avoid the danger of suicide in the future.

 It would not be possible to learn and practise all of the ASIST skills in safeTALK’s half-day timeframe, although many who attend safeTALK later decide to take ASIST.

-Many organizations use both safeTALK and ASIST to create a larger, more effective network of suicide intervention resources.
-The result is that those at risk of suicide are more likely to have their invitations for help recognized – and more likely to get the help they need in staying safe.
+Many organisations use both safeTALK and ASIST to create a larger, more effective network of suicide intervention resources.
+The result is that those at risk of suicide are more likely to have their invitations for help recognised – and more likely to get the help they need in staying safe.

 Discuss aspects of this course with us

 If you would like to discuss any aspect of this training, please call us on 0131 476 5027 or drop an email to – [email protected]

 - SafeTALK Suicide Alertness for Everyone